jd28/rollnw/lib/nw/render/docs/nwn_model_conversion.md

 - authored lights and particle systems
 - deformer intent

+NWN diffuse textures are color data and use an sRGB texture view so lighting operates on linear values.
+PLT textures are index/layer data, not color; the upload boundary keeps those payloads in linear RGBA8 and the shader converts the selected palette color to linear space.

 Names may be used only inside the source importer when the format provides no authored field.
 Water and foliage name heuristics are counted in `NwnModelAssetImportStats`; downstream renderer code receives only the